viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 Tools such as Octopus Deploy provide the possibility to schedule deployment to a particular time.
 I encourage you to build an infrastructure that allows you to perform zero-downtime deployments.
 Then you also can automate the deployments and deploy every feature to the production automatically.

-## Automated Tests
+## Automated (UI) Tests

 Automated tests should provide you with even more confidence that new functionality did not break the existing one.

 If you are a .NET developer, then [SpecFlow](https://specflow.org/) is probably one of the best choices.
 SpecFlow is the #1 .NET open-source framework for Behavior Driven Development, Acceptance Test Driven Development, and Specification by Example.

-To run the SpecFlow scenarios, you need an engine.
-Selenium goes hand in hand with SpecFlow and allows you to run the SpecFlow scenarios.
+To run the SpecFlow scenarios in the browser, you need a browser automation framework.
+[Selenium WebDriver](https://www.selenium.dev/documentation/en/webdriver/) goes hand in hand with SpecFlow and allows you to run the SpecFlow scenarios in the browser and interact with your web application.

+Automated tests should be executed automatically as part of your CI pipeline.

 ## Conclusion